Daily Events - 1960

 January 3

-Platters are in Madrid Spain in the middle of European tour.
-Charlie Gracie opens at the Erie Social Club in Erie, PA.
+Charlie Gracie opens at the Erie Social Club in Erie, Pennsylvania.

 January 4